 It can be hard to ask others for help.

 Asking people for help is probably one of the hardest parts of having cancer in the family.
 For the most part, people prefer to be self-sufficient and take care of their own problems.
-But cancer is not something a person can manage alone—you need a team of players to get through it.
+But cancer isn’t something a person can manage alone – you need a team of helpers to get through it.
 Family members often want to help.
 And when you ask for their help, it often makes them feel better, too.

 If it’s hard for you to do this yourself, think of someone in your family who can manage things for you.
 That person might become the family organizer and can help you make lists of things that need to be done.
 There may be someone who can easily pick your children up from an activity at the same time they are picking up their own children.
 There may be other people who can help during an emergency or on an on-call basis even if they can’t help regularly.
 Is there a neighbor who shops every Thursday morning?
 If so, can they call Wednesday evening to see if they can pick something up for you?